exchangegroup/braintree-framework-builder/README.md

 ### Create new Application project

+First, we need to create a project that will be used to build the Braintree framework.

 * File > New > Project > Application > Single View Application.
 * Set "BraintreeFrameworkBuilder" as "Product Name".
 No other name will work with this tutorial.
 * Set Objective-C as language.